North Dakota Court Records

 - Divorce (Dissolution of marriage)

-Legal separation and divorce are quite similar, being that they both follow similar procedures.
+Legal separation and divorce are quite similar in that they both follow similar procedures.
 Although in legal separation the separated couple cannot get married to other people, divorce allows both parties to remarry if they wish.
 In both cases, the court decides child custody (if there are any children) and also divides marital property and debts.
-Annulment on the other hand is a legal proceeding which involves the court declaring that a marriage never happened.
-The court may declare a marriage null and void if any of the parties involved is underaged or if the marriage consent was not willfully given.
+Annulment, on the other hand, is a legal proceeding that involves the court declaring that a marriage never happened.
+The court may declare a marriage null and void if any of the parties involved is underage or if the marriage consent was not willfully given.

-After divorce hearings are concluded the judge will sign the final order for judgment which indicates the date the marriage ends.
+After divorce hearings are concluded, the judge will sign the final order for judgment, which indicates the date the marriage ends.
 This is the final stage of the divorce process.
-The record of the final order is filed with the office of the Clerk of Court or the court’s records management office in the county where divorce was granted.
-From the day the divorce case is filed in court, it normally takes 30 to 90 days for the divorce to be finalized.
+The record of the final order is filed with the office of the Clerk of Court or the court's records management office in the county where the divorce was granted.
+From the day the divorce case is filed in court, it usually takes 30 to 90 days for the divorce to be finalized.

 Are Divorce Records Public in North Dakota?

-North Dakota divorce records are classified as public records and as such, they are open to public access and can be obtained by the public as defined under the state’s Open Records Statute.
-Divorce proceedings are recorded by the court during hearings.
+North Dakota divorce records are classified as public records.
+As such, they're open to public access and may be obtained by almost anyone.
+The court records divorce proceedings during hearings.
 These records are organized and documented together with other court records.
-Divorce case information just as like other court case information may be accessed.
+Divorce case information, like other court case information, may be accessed.

 However, divorce records that are sealed by court order may not be available to the public.
 Interested persons may obtain copies of a divorce record from the court in the county where the divorce was granted.